 You don’t have to attack in order to defend

 The tendency of all leaders is to take competition personally and to attack it directly.
 There are times when that strategy is right.
-But there are other times, particularly when those challenging you are so much smaller, that reacting this way will simply make you look like Goliath.
+But there are other times, particularly when those challenging you are much smaller, that reacting this way will simply make you look like a bully.
 Remember, a successful challenger is actually doing you a favour.
 They are reminding you that the market is looking for options, new ways of thinking, different game-plans than the one you’ve had in place for so long.
 Take note and take action.
 But choose your actions very carefully.
 Answer – don’t just respond.

 Photo of “Giant Statue of Ghengis Khan”, taken by Ludovic Hirlimann, sourced from Flickr

 Note: A version of this post has been published elsewhere under the title 4 Ways To Deflect Attacks From Challenger Brands.